Combinatorial Gray codes-an updated survey: Permutations

 A \emph{left-to-right minimum} in a permutation~$\pi$ is an entry $\pi(i)$, $i\in[n]$, for which $\pi(j)>\pi(i)$ for all $1\leq j<i$.
 In particular, the first entry is always a left-to-right minimum.
 Baril~\cite{MR3100174} developed a Gray code for permutations of length~$n$ with a fixed number~$k$ of left-to-right minima, $1\leq k\leq n$, which uses transpositions or 3-rotations as transitions; see Figure~\ref{fig:perm2}~(e1)+(e2).
 It is well known that for any~$n$ and~$k$, permutations of~$[n]$ with $k$ left-to-right minima and permutations of~$[n]$ with $k$ cycles are equinumerous, and both are counted by the Stirling numbers of the first kind [OEIS~A132393].

-An \emph{excedance} in a permutation is an entry~$\pi(i)$, $i\in[n]$, with $\pi(i)>i$.
-Baril~\cite{MR2566173} describes a Gray code for permutations~$\pi$ that have exactly one excedance, where consecutive permutations differ by a transposition or a 3-rotation; see Figure~\ref{fig:perm2}~(f). \openproblem{The question whether there is a Gray code for permutations with a fixed number~$k$ of excedances is open for~$k\geq 2$.}
+An \emph{exceedance} in a permutation is an entry~$\pi(i)$, $i\in[n]$, with $\pi(i)>i$.
+Baril~\cite{MR2566173} describes a Gray code for permutations~$\pi$ that have exactly one exceedance, where consecutive permutations differ by a transposition or a 3-rotation; see Figure~\ref{fig:perm2}~(f). \openproblem{34}{The question whether there is a Gray code for permutations with a fixed number~$k$ of exceedances is open for~$k\geq 2$.}

 A \emph{derangement} is a permutation $\pi:[n]\rightarrow [n]$ that has no fixpoints, i.e., $\pi(i)\neq i$ for all $i=1,\ldots,n$ [OEIS~A000166].
 Korsh and LaFollette~\cite{MR2050887} present a Gray code for derangements, using either one transposition or a 3-rotation in each step.
 Their listing is genlex; see Figure~\ref{fig:perm2}~(g).
 They also generalized their Gray code to visit all permutations with a given lower and upper bound on the number of fixpoints; see also~\cite{MR2064117}.